shambhavi0608/QuickFactChecker/Readme.md

 ## 📌 Project Overview
 QuickFactChecker is a machine learning–based web app that helps detect whether a news article is **real** or **fake**.
-It uses different models (Naive Bayes, LSTM, etc.) trained on the **LIAR dataset** to evaluate credibility and assist users in identifying potentially misleading information.
+It uses different models (e.g., Naive Bayes, LSTM) trained on the **LIAR dataset** to evaluate credibility and assist users in identifying potentially misleading information.

 ---